-Have you and your partner talked about whatever you're having troubles with?
-If it's something that they are doing (or not doing), you should try talking to them about it first.
-It may be that they don't even realize it's bothering you and they may be willing to fix the problem immediately if they just know it exists.
-If it's fighting or arguing, have you tried to talk out whatever you fight about at a time when you are not feeling so emotional?
+Have you and your partner talked about whatever you’re having trouble with?
+If it’s something that they are doing (or not doing), you should try talking to them about it first.
+It may be that they don’t even realize it’s bothering you, and they may be willing to fix the problem immediately if they know it exists.
+If it’s fighting or arguing, have you tried to talk out whatever you fight about at a time when you are not feeling so emotional?

-It's usually recommended to approach the conversation by trying to see your partner's perspective as well as your own.
+It’s usually recommended to approach the conversation by seeing your partner’s perspective and your own.
 Refrain from blaming your partner outright for the issue, even if you suspect they are the cause.
-Instead, try using "I" statements, such as "I feel hurt when we don't make private time for each other."
+Instead, try using “I” statements, such as “I feel hurt when we don’t make private time for each other.”

-If you've tried these things and they don't seem to be helping, you may want to consider therapy as an alternative.
+If you’ve tried these things and don’t seem to help, you may want to consider therapy as an alternative.
 A therapist can act as an impartial moderator and gives you and your spouse the chance to work out issues on a neutral playing field.

 Are You Willing To Change?

-If you are noticing something about your relationship that doesn't make you happy, then it's going to be important to you that your partner make some changes.
-Chances are, however, that they also have some things that they aren't 100% happy about, even if they've never said.
-That means you're going to need to be willing to make some changes or at least some compromises as well.
+If you notice something about your relationship that doesn’t make you happy, then it’s important to you that your partner make some changes.
+Chances are, however, that they also have some things that they aren’t 100% happy about, even if they’ve never said.
+That means you’re going to need to be willing to make some changes or at least some compromises as well.
 Are you willing to do that, or are you determined to keep your side of things exactly as they are?
-If you're not willing to change therapy may not be able to help you.
+If you’re not willing to change, therapy may not be able to help you.

 Self-reflection is a skill that takes deliberate practice to master for many people.
 You may be so focused on what you perceive as faults in your spouse that you don’t take the time to consider what you’re doing to contribute to the problem.
 Taking an honest look at your flaws and mistakes can be emotionally difficult, which is why a therapist can provide support and guidance through the process.